As an experienced educator, do you want to enhance your ability to provide exemplary, evidence-based services for people with special needs?

 Faculty members have also received numerous awards for research, teaching and service including the Award for Excellence in Research - from the UNC Charlotte College of Education; North Carolina Outstanding Career Award in Teacher Preparation - from the North Carolina Teacher Education Division of the Council for Exceptional Children; Research Early Career Publication Award - from the Council for Exceptional Children Division; Fred Keller Excellence in Behavioral Analysis Award - from the North Carolina Association for Behavior Analysis.

 Are you ready to make a difference in the lives of children with special needs?
-If so, click here to learn more about the requirements for the Master of Education in Special Education and Child Development, graduate student financial aid and the graduate application process.
+If so, click here to learn more about the requirements for the Master of Education in Special Education and Child Development: Special Education Concentration, graduate student financial aid and the graduate application process.